Maxim-Mazurok/vite-circular-dependency-demo/README.md

-# Vitest Circular Dependency Demo
+# Vite Circular Dependency Demo

 This is a demo project to show what happens when you have circular dependencies in your project and how to fix them.